RobCranfill/cpsr16/README.md

 # Notes from SR-16 manual
+*This is not actually what we do, but it was the inspiration.*

 There are 50 of each type of Pattern, numbered 00-49.
 However, each numbered Pattern actually contains four different "sub-Patterns":